ubgultra/ubgultra.github.io/README.md

-# ubgultra.github.io: The github repo for UBG Ultra!
-The best Unblocked Games Website!
-In HTML!

-<a href='https://www.sites.google.com/view/unblockedgamingfree'><button>Link to main site</button></a>
+# ubgultra.github.io
+The files for my main site at <a href='https://ubgultra.vercel.app'>ubgultra.vercel.app</a>